Teacher training module has lessons on Covid-19

 The schedule released by NISHTA, an initiative by the government of India, specifies training on hygiene and safety at schools for the first 15 days which will be conducted between November 3 to 15.

 Those, who complete the training, will get a certificate of merit from the Government of Karnataka.
-This year, the state government has not conducted the annual teachers' training programme following the pandemic and all are directed to take part in the online training on the NISHTA platform.
+This year, the state government has not conducted the annual teachers training programme following the pandemic and all are directed to take part in the online training on NISHTA platform.